Federal Legislation Update - January 15, 2019

 NLC COMMENTS ON OPPORTUNITY ZONE PROPOSED REGULATIONS

 On December 21, NLC submitted comments to the IRS and the U.S. Treasury on their proposed regulations on the Opportunity Zone tax incentive.
-NLC’s “Comments on Opportunity Zones (Investing in Opportunity Funds)” have been posted for the public on www.Regulations.gov and can be downloaded directly here.
+NLC’s “Comments on Opportunity Zones (Investing in Opportunity Funds)” have been posted for the public on www.Regulations.gov.
 A total of 145 comments were submitted.

 NLC made recommendations under five categories: